zakikhan25/consoleapp-java/README.md

     > gradlew jar startSCript
     > build\scripts\consoleapp-java

+This allows using the application as part of a [pipeline](https://ss64.com/nt/syntax-redirection.html):

+    $ yes hello | ./build/scripts/consoleapp-java | head -n 10

-Using the "fat" jar, which contains the application code plus its dependencies, one can choose among the various versions of the main application.
+Furthermore, using the "fat" jar, which contains the application code plus its dependencies, one can choose among the various versions of the main application.
 This requires having the `java` executable in the execution path.
+Add command-line arguments and input/output redirect as needed.

 On Linux or Mac OS X: